 Particulates.
 This diagram shows types, and size distribution in micrometres, of atmospheric particulate matter This animation shows aerosol optical thickness of emitted and transported key tropospheric aerosols from 17 August 2006 to 10 April 2007, from a 10 km resolution GEOS-5 "nature run" using the GOCART model. (click for more detail) * green: black and organic carbon * red/orange: dust * white: sulfates * blue: sea salt Movie map of distribution of aerosol particles, based on data from the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Terra satellite. * Green areas show aerosol plumes dominated by larger particles. * Red areas show aerosol plumes dominated by small particles. * Yellow areas show where large and small aerosol particles are mixing. * Gray shows where the sensor did not collect data.

 Atmospheric particulate matter – also known as particulate matter (PM) or particulates – is microscopic solid or liquid matter suspended in the Earth's atmosphere.
-Unique ways to deal with China's air pollution.
-Inside China's most polluted city.
-Killer Fog: the story of the London Smog Disaster.
-1952 smog crisis Arsenal 009.
 Air quality index.
 Wildfires give rise to an elevated AQI in parts of Greece Definition and usage Computation of the AQI requires an air pollutant concentration over a specified averaging period, obtained from an air monitor or model.

 While all regions are affected, fast-growing cities in the Middle East, south-east Asia and the western Pacific are the most impacted with many showing pollution levels at five to 10 times above WHO recommended levels.
 According to the new WHO database, levels of ultra-fine particles of less than 2.5 microns (PM2.5s) are highest in India, which has 16 of the world’s 30 most polluted cities.
-China, which has been plagued by air pollution, has improved its air quality since 2011 and now has only five cities in the top 30.
-Nine other countries, including Pakistan and Iran, have one city each in the worst 30.
+New artificial ski slope to open on roof of Copenhagen green power plant.